MatejTymes/JavaFixes/README.md

 ### ReusableCountLatch

-`CountDownLatch` is great but I always missed the possibility to countUp and reuse it or use it if initial count is not know upfront.
-And this is exactly what `ReusableCountLatch` gives you.
+`CountDownLatch` is great but I always missed the possibility to countUp and reuse it or use it if initial count is not know upfront. `Phaser` should fulfil this but is unfortunately limited to 65535.
+And this is exactly where `ReusableCountLatch` comes in.

 ```Java
         ReusableCountLatch latch = new ReusableCountLatch(); // creates latch with initial count 0